HopeforJustice/main/src/plugins/give-form-field-manager/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.0.2: December 9th, 2021 =
+* Fix: Resolved an error if using the less than condition
+* Fix: Cleared up a notice thrown by the Repeater field
+* Fix: Custom field classes are now correctly added to the field

+= 2.0.1: November 11th, 2021 =
+* Fix: Took care of a memory leak in field registration

 = 2.0.0: October 25th, 2021 =
 * New: Field conditions!
 Conditionally display a field based on the donation amount or another field!